ACTL4001-T1-2022/github-showcase-page-park-the-bus/README.md

 The Rarita national team had been developed with the objective for a high probability for winning the Football and Sporting Association (FSA) League and to have a positive impact on Rarita’s economy.
 The gradient boosting model was used for identifying player effectiveness after comparing several after models.
-A team of the best 24 players were selected using the model, which can be accessed [here](Player-Selection.csv)
+A team of the best 24 players were selected using the model, which can be accessed [here](Player-Selection.csv).

 This combination of players had a high probability of 89.33% to be in the top 10 football nations in the next 5 years and 41.65% for winning the championship within 10 years.
 Moreover, the team was found to a positive impact on